henry2004y/KeyNotes/contents/turbulence.md

 ![Demonstration of parallel and perpendicular length scales of turbulence.](images/turbulence_par_perp_scale.png){#fig:turbulence_scale}

 Fluctuation modes in the inertial range consists of 90% incompressible (Alfvén) modes and 10% compressible slow/mirror modes.
-Alfvénic turbulence is thought to be passive to the compressive modes: compressive modes scatter off Alfvén modes without affecting them significantly.
-(ASK SIMON!)
-However, one mystery about the compressive modes is that they would be expected to damp $\sim k_\parallel v_A$ but are even more anisotropic ($k_\perp \gg k_\parallel$) than the Alfvénic turbulence. (???)
+Alfvénic turbulence is thought to be passive to the compressive modes: compressive modes scatter off Alfvén modes without affecting them significantly (i.e. being decoupled from each other).
+The compressive modes are expected to damp $\sim k_\parallel v_A$.
+Since $k_\perp \gg k_\parallel$, the damp is not significant for compressive modes, so they tend to be more anisotropic than the Alfvénic turbulence.